Joalor64GH/LeatherEngine-Backup/README.md

 * ShadowMario - Color Swap Shader (for notes and stuffs) + some really weird modchart stuff that im too stupid to know lol

 * Smokey555 - Adobe Animate Spritemap -> FlxFramesCollection Support

+* YoshiCrafter29 - [hscript-improved fork](https://github.com/YoshiCrafter29/hscript-improved) of hscript that is used in the engine.